snehajhaveri01/my-portfolio/README.md

-# Project Showcase
+# 3D Portfolio

-A Next.js and Tailwind CSS project for displaying projects with descriptions.
+A Next.js and Tailwind CSS project for showcasing your work, infused with your love for coffee and books.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Features](#features)
 - [Getting Started](#getting-started)